mbusigin/disbatch/docs/Design.md

 * `1`: Succeeded

-  A task that completed
+  A task that completed successfully

 * `2`: Failed

-  A task that wasn't 100% completed due to an error
+  A task that completed, but part failed due to an error

 Formerly defined status codes that may be used for other needs: